|Jesuitica - SJ Lists|

 Via Midwest Jesuit Archives, Missouri Province.
 Searchable Pdf-files.

 Jesuit Rufo Mendizabal compiled information in order to facilitate research about the Society of Jesus.
 The text principally includes biographical data about Jesuits who died between 7 August 1814 and 30 September 1970.
-The information often identifies a Jesuit’s date and city of birth, his year of entrance into the order, his date of final profession, and his province affiliation at the time of death.
-Catalogus Defunctorum serves as a starting point for historical research about members of the order.
+The information often identifies a Jesuit’s date and city of birth, his year of entrance into the Society, his date of final profession, and his province affiliation at the time of death.
+Catalogus Defunctorum serves as a starting point for historical research about members of the Society after the Restauration.

 Ferdinand Strobel, Die Gesellschaft Jesu in der Schweiz.
 (Heveltia Sacra, Der Regularklerus, VII).
 Francke Verlag, Bern, 1976.